SimonRPSM/AzureTestRepo/README.md

-# AzureTestRepo
+# Jenkins Sandbox

-I am using this repo to understand the functionality of Azure DevOps as well as the Jenkins Declarative Pipeline.
+This Repository is being used to test out some Jenkins build stuff.